Choosing a CBT for Insomnia Specialist

 If I choose to try CBT-I treatment, how do I locate a clinician where I live?
 How will I know if he or she is reputable in the field?

 Probably one of the better ways to find a CBT-I specialist would be to seek out an accredited sleep center in your area.
 A lot of sleep centers will have a qualified provider who can implement CBT-I, although this is not guaranteed.
-Also, the American Academy of Sleep Medicine (AASM) offers certification in Behavioral Sleep Medicine.
+Also, the Society for Behavioral Sleep Medicine offers a certification in Behavioral Sleep Medicine.
 People who pass this exam have the skills to implement CBT-I treatment and the knowledge about how CBT-I works.

 How do CBT-I clinicians differ from other doctors in the sleep field?